joealden/corum-client/docs/3-development.md

 * Abstracts away a lot of configuration and boilerplate code
 * Bakes in routing and state management
-* Provides server side rendering (Makes inital load faster and allows for easier SEO)
+* Provides server side rendering (Makes initial load faster and allows for easier SEO)

 ##### How Nuxt Works